 During the flight back from LA to Rome, I watched a movie that subconsciously changed my life: Julie&Julia.
 I didn't know much about cooking even though I was always watching my mom, but after this movie, I started cooking more.
 And more importantly, I started appreciating food on a different level.
 My mom got me "The way to Cook" or Julia Child that Christmas and I started from there.

-I kept cooking and my recipe books kept increasing, so in 2014 I decided to open a new food blog (as escape from the menial job that I’m forced to do to earn a living), this time in English and I promised to myself that this time I would not give up; I had to persevere if I really wanted it to be my future career.
+I kept cooking and my recipe books kept increasing, so in 2014 I decided to open a food blog (as an escape from the menial day job), and I promised to myself I would not give up; I had to persevere if I really wanted it to be my future career.